 Many Ways To Use Twitter In The Classroom

 I would like to share how I use Twitter with my students, especially as a tool to communicate.
 I find it a lot easier to use for quick exchanges than our learning management platform.
-When searching online to see how other teachers use Twitter, I found this article; 60 Ways To Use Twitter In The Classroom.
-I have listed the ones I thought were useful at the end of this post.
+When searching online to see how other teachers use Twitter, I found this article; How To Use social media In The Classroom.
+Source; Ivy Panda blog I have listed the ones I thought were useful at the end of this post.